 Tourism: Enhancing Economic Growth in Emerging Markets

-Since 1956, IFC has invested over US$2.8 billion (including syndications) in 267 hotel projects in 89 countries; more than 52% are in frontier countries.
+Since 1956, IFC has invested over $2.8 billion in 267 projects in 89 countries with more than half of these investments in frontier countries.

-Our partners include leading domestic and international investors and companies, such as, Occidental, Orient Express Hotels, TPS Serena, Shangri-La, and other investors that affiliate with large hotel brands, including, Hilton, Marriott, Hyatt, Inter-Continental, and Accor, via management or franchise contracts.
+Our partners include leading domestic and international investors and companies like Occidental, Orient Express Hotels, TPS Serena, Shangri-La, and other investors that affiliate through management or franchise contracts with large hotel brands including Hilton, Marriott, Inter-Continental, and Accor.